-Glass Eye Pix (“one of the indie scene’s most productive and longest-running companies” —Filmmaker Magazine) is the fierce independent NYC-based production outfit headed by art-horror auteur Larry Fessenden (BENEATH, ABC’s of DEATH 2, NBC’s Fear Itself, THE LAST WINTER, WENDIGO, HABIT, NO TELLING).
+Glass Eye Pix (“one of the indie scene’s most productive and longest-running companies” —Filmmaker Magazine) is the fierce independent NYC-based production outfit headed by art-horror auteur Larry Fessenden (DEPRAVED, BENEATH, ABC’s of DEATH 2, NBC’s Fear Itself episode “SKIN AND BONES,” THE LAST WINTER, WENDIGO, HABIT, NO TELLING).
 Glass Eye Pix is responsible for narrative films, documentaries, books, comics, audio plays, and other unique work designed to inspire and contrast with corporate media.
 Fessenden (winner of the Someone to Watch Spirit Award) has operated the company since 1985, with the mission of supporting individual voices in the arts.

 Glass Eye Pix established its reputation with a series of trend-setting genre films, starting with Fessenden’s early titles, followed by RIVER OF GLASS by Kelly Reichardt, and then the first four films of Ti West; THE ROOST, TRIGGER MAN, THE HOUSE OF THE DEVIL and THE INNKEEPERS, as well as the gently macabre I SELL THE DEAD by Glenn McQuaid, and the vampire saga STAKE LAND (Jim Mickle — winner of the Audience Award at the 2010 Toronto Film Festival’s Midnight Madness).
 Other unique genre films from the shingle include BITTER FEAST (Joe Maggio) and the outsider films of James Felix McKenney: THE OFF SEASON, AUTOMATONS, SATAN HATES YOU and HYPOTHERMIA (with Michael Rooker).
 Glass Eye Pix produced I CAN SEE YOU and the 3D short THE VIEWER for Graham Reznick who has gone on to co-author with Fessenden the popular Bafta-winning video game UNTIL DAWN.